 Have you noticed that lawns are becoming increasingly controversial subjects?
 For generations, they have been the prize of middle class success.
 They are an outward expression of saying “hey – I made it – I bought a house in the suburbs”.
 The vast areas of turf that surround these houses are like shiny green moats that protect private islands.

 But in recent years, new potential homeowners struggle to afford the house with the huge lawn, and they also don’t really seem to want them as much.
 Not only are we are beginning to collectively recognize how environmentally taxing lawns can be but simultaneously, we also don’t want to waste precious space with such useless planting.

 There are many better alternatives to the American lawn and I am going to continue to explore them all in future posts.
-This will include my own lawn replacement project – coming soon.
-But I thought I might get started with thinking about how you can transform a lawn to a meadow in 5 easy steps.
+This includes my own lawn replacement projects and experiments.
+But to start lets talk about thinking about how you can transform a lawn to an easy meadow in 5 easy steps.

 I see meadows as attractive and interesting gardens.
 They often thrive in the worst kinds of soil and are highly characteristic of their location.
 Meadow’s also provide much needed habitat if we are to reverse the decline of a huge variety of species.